microsoft/semantic-kernel/docs/decisions/0021-skfunction-type-descriptions.md

 ]
 ```

 This Functions Manual provides much more information about the the inputs and outputs of the functions that the LLM has access to.
-This also come with an increase in the amount of tokens used, but the increase in functionality outweighs this expense.
+It allows to see that the output of the first functions is a complex objects that contain the information required by the second function.
+This also comes with an increase in the amount of tokens used, however the increase in functionality derived the type information outweighs this expense.
 With this information we can now expect the LLM to generate a plan that includes an understanding of how values should be extracted from outputs and passed to inputs.
 One effective method that we've used in testing is to ask the LLM to specify inputs as a Json Path into the appropriate output.
 An equivalent plan shown in pseudo code would look like this:

 ```csharp
 var dateResponse = DatePluginSimpleComplex.GetDate1(1);